-- 1. The examinations of the courses referred to in PART II shall be administered twice in the study year in which the course in question is offered. - 2.
-The first examination opportunity of a course takes place immediately after the end of the block in which the course is offered. - 3.
-The second examination opportunity of each course takes place during or immediately after the end of the following block, with the exception of block 2 and 4.
+- 1. The examinations of the courses referred to in PART II are administered twice in the academic year in which the course in question is offered.
+The foregoing implies that students who miss an examination opportunity are not, in principle, entitled to be given a catch-up opportunity for the missed examination opportunity in that academic year. - 2.
+The first examination opportunity of a course takes place immediately after the end of the block in which the course is offered. - The second examination opportunity of each course takes place during or immediately after the end of the following block, with the exception of block 2 and 4.
 The second examination opportunity of block 2 takes place before the start of block 3.
-The second examination opportunity of block 4 takes place after the first opportunity.
-The results of the first opportunity in any case have to be announced to the students five working days before the second opportunity takes place. - 4.
+The second examination opportunity of block 4 takes place immediately after the first opportunity. - 4.
 The following applies with regard to the dates on which examinations and resits are held: - a.
 The dates for written examinations and resits are set by the EST and/or the Student Administration and published in the Course Catalog at the start of the course in question at the latest. - b.
 The dates for oral examination resits are determined in mutual consultation between lecturer and student. - c.
 Two submission dates are set by the lecturer for the submission of assignments/papers that form part of the examination (by analogy with the two opportunities a student has to complete a course in accordance with paragraph 1 of this Article), unless the examination in question determines the final grade by a maximum of 20% and the lecturer has determined that the resit consists of a single substitute exam or is included in a single comprehensive examination.
 The submission dates are published in the relevant course in a clear manner for the students at the start of the course at the latest.
-The dates must fall at the latest into the periods referred to in paragraphs 2 and 3 of this Article. - 5.
-The lecturer may decide that all parts of the course must be taken during the course duration.
+The dates must fall at the latest into the periods referred to in paragraphs 2 and 3 of this Article.

+- 5. The lecturer may decide that all parts of the course must be taken during the course duration.
 This must be recorded in the Course Catalog before the start of the course. - 6.
 Contrary to the provisions of paragraph 1, the possibility to take an examination of a course that is not taught in a particular academic year is offered to the students at least once. - 7.
 Also by way of derogation from the provisions of paragraph 1, the student who risks suffering disproportionately large study delays due to the last course to be completed can, under certain conditions, qualify for an extra examination opportunity on the basis of the last examination before graduating-rule.
 Further rules in this respect are determined in the Rules and Guidelines of the Examination Board. - 8.
 Paragraph 4, under c of this Article also applies to the Bachelor's thesis.